AKSHILMY/TheBankApp/README.md

   <img src="https://user-images.githubusercontent.com/77115237/205449050-aaafdeac-0102-461a-97c4-64cce7f745f1.png" width="70%"
 <p>

-## Hardware Interface
-We should use a touch screen/ keypad for a user-friendly interaction with a customer and also simple GUIs that makes everyone possible to use the system with no prior knowledge and experience.
-Should have a good internet connection to connect with the central database.

 ### Interest calculation

 All the `interest` calculating process are handled only by the central server.
 Interest rates and